UW-geophysics-edu/ess-107-intro-to-ice/README.md

 ## Coursework
 Evaluation consists of:
-- Three equally-weighted Quantitative Assignments, each with several problems (90% of course grade)
+- Several equally-weighted Quantitative Assignments, each with several problems (90% of course grade)
 - In-class problems submitted using a Classroom Response System (10% of grade)

 ***The Quantitative Assignments are what makes this course fun.***